TCipresso/Zombean/README.md

 NUKE: Upon picking up a nuke will drop from the sky instantly killing all zombeans currently on the map with a massive mushroom cloud.
 Will kill all zombeans Except ZOMBOSS.

+# Zombeans (Zombie types 3)
+Red Bean: Nomral zombean the basic generic one.
+Spawns with a random movement speed value to create some variance.

+Lima Bean: The big green beans.
+This one is very slow, but very wide.
+It can block bullets and tank more giving the other beans time to close the gap to the player.

+String bean: The Speedy bean.
+Smaller hit box incredible speed.
+Very little hp.
+These are meant to be a top priority for the player ot take out.
+They even explode on death.